-11 Foods to Avoid Heart Pain Weight Gain Infographic
+11 Foods to Reduce Heart Pain & Weight Gain (Infographic)

 Grocery shopping apples.jpg

-Did you know that the leading cause of death in the United States is heart disease?
-You have probably heard it before, but it’s a fact you shouldn’t ignore.
-In 2010, almost 600,000 people died from heart disease.
-Unhealthy weights are closely associated with heart problems.
-An unhealthy weight can be determined by your Body Mass Index (BMI), which is calculated by a mathematical equation that determines if you are underweight, at a normal weight, overweight or obese.
-These calculations also give you a guide to a healthy weight range.
-Overweight and obese weights have been related to high blood pressure and high cholesterol.
-Heart disease and stroke are both related to those things as well.
-A reduction in weight, even by a small amount, can significantly reduce your risk of heart problems.
+The leading cause of death in the United States is heart disease.
+In 2021, the Centers for Disease Control (CDC) reported almost 695,000 people died from heart disease; that’s 1 in every 5 deaths.
+Unhealthy weight is closely associated with heart problems.
+An unhealthy weight can be determined by your Body Mass Index (BMI), a mathematical equation that determines if you’re underweight, at a normal weight, overweight or obese.
+These calculations also provide a guide to a healthy weight range.
+Overweight and obese weights, as well as heart disease and stroke, have been linked to high blood pressure and high cholesterol.
+Even a small reduction in weight can significantly lower your risk of heart problems.

-It’s important to take time and learn more about heart healthy diets.
 Luckily, heart health and weight loss go hand-in-hand.
-In combination with exercise and a healthy lifestyle, these 11 heart healthy foods will not only reduce your risk of heart disease, but they will also help you keep up with your weight loss diet.
+In combination with exercise and a healthy lifestyle, these 11 heart healthy foods can reduce your risk of heart disease and weight.

 View the Infographic